 PCs running Windows in S mode are actually running a lean “shell” of Windows without some of Windows’ most resource intensive capabilities and features.

-And the limitations don’t stop there.
-You won’t be allowed to install ANY third-party software that isn’t available for download from the Microsoft Store.
+For example, you won’t be allowed to install ANY third-party software that isn’t available for download from the Microsoft Store.

 This approach has both advantages and disadvantages…